Genuine silk is a luxurious, delicate fabric that is highly prized in the textile industry, from wardrobes to bed linen.

 Finally, you can burn a small piece of silk to test its quality.

 If it's real, it will burn slowly.
-Residues form tiny black balls and are easily crumbly.
+The residues form tiny black balls and are easily crumbly.

 Synthetic imitations, on the other hand, melt more easily and give off the smell of burnt plastic.